Roanoke Rapids Graded School District

 The Roanoke Rapids Graded School District (RRGSD) is a school district headquartered in Roanoke Rapids, North Carolina.

 History

-Recognizing the serious need for additional educational opportunities in Roanoke Rapids, a group of residents asked the North Carolina General Assembly to grant them a charter for a school district.
-It was adopted February 26, 1907.

-In 1908, A.E.
-Akers was chosen among 70 applicants as the first superintendent at an annual salary of $1,000.
-Akers was also required to teach the sixth and seventh grades.
+Recognizing the serious need for additional educational opportunities in Roanoke Rapids, a group of residents petitioned the North Carolina General Assembly to grant a charter for a local school district, which was officially adopted on February 26, 1907.
+The following year, the board selected A. E. Akers as the first superintendent from a pool of 70 applicants.
+His salary was set at 1,000 dollars per year, and he was also responsible for teaching the sixth and seventh grades.